And a little bit about me...

 Sure, I had drawn some things for people over the years – mascots, logos etc – but nothing for myself... nothing for the sake of drawing something purely because I enjoyed it.

 I'd always had good intentions to start drawing again, but the design business drew energy from the same creative pot, and every day, by the end of each day, I was tired... uninspired... drained.
 It even got to the point where my mental and physical health deteriorated, in protest.
 I had burnt out.

 I forced myself to do more creative things.
 At first this was designing accessories made with crochet from upcycled materials and oddments (I called the line "Oddmentals"... geddit?... oddments... mental.
 Oh never mind).

 Anyway, I realised soon enough that while I enjoyed being more creative, I was still suppressing what I'd always wanted to be, since childhood, but felt like I missed my calling in life...
 I wanted to draw comics.

 Perfectionism.
 It's both a gift and a curse.
 It can push you to constantly improve yourself, and it also can stop you starting anything because you're not up to the standard you want to be at.
 That had been my mental block for many years, and nothing was ever going to change, until I did something drastic about it.

 So in October 2014 – age 38 – I started drawing again, in earnest.

 I set myself the goal of making 1000 drawings – no matter how long it took, and no matter how rubbish they were – and posting them on a blog.

-I've stuck to it, and at the time of writing this, I'm up to drawing number 580.
-Here is the progression, at a glance, or you can see them all on the blog, here.
+I've stuck to it, and at the time of writing this, I'm up to drawing number 807.
+You can see them all on the blog, here.